What’s On

 TICKETS HERE!

-Babel Beast is a cabaret made by and for mythical creatures of Ancient Greece, through which Natoli explores her multiculuralism and lived experiences of (un)belonging in between cultural spaces - herself divided between Italy, France and the UK.
+Babel Beast is an experimental cabaret made by and for mythical creatures of Ancient Greece, through which Natoli explores her multiculuralism and lived experiences of (un)belonging in between cultural spaces - herself divided between Italy, France and the UK.

 Dates